EdgarMartinez26/EdgarMartinez26/README.md

 # 👋 Hello, I'm Edgar Martinez — Frontend Engineer | Design Enthusiast | Synth Explorer

-I'm a Frontend Software Engineer based in the USA, passionate about crafting elegant user experiences and building performant, accessible web applications.
-I thrive at the intersection of design and engineering, with a strong love for technology in all its forms.
+I'm a USA-based Frontend Software Engineer passionate about crafting elegant, performant, and accessible web experiences.
+I thrive at the intersection of design and engineering, combining code and creativity to bring interfaces to life.

-In my free time, I enjoy exploring beautiful web designs, especially from Bootstrap templates — 🎨 I love picking apart their structure and recreating the look and feel from scratch to better understand what makes a design pop.
-It’s one of my favorite ways to sharpen my frontend skills and stay creatively inspired.
-When I’m not coding or designing, you can usually find me at a piano or deep into sound synthesis — experimenting with waveforms, modular synths, and digital audio tools.
+Whether I’m reverse-engineering Bootstrap templates for fun or experimenting with sound design in modular synths, I’m constantly exploring the creative edges of technology.
+I believe in clean code, beautiful UX, and pushing the limits of what the browser can do.

 ---

 ## 🎯 About Me

-- 💻 **Frontend Focused** — I work with modern web technologies to bring intuitive designs to life.
-I have a soft spot for animations, micro-interactions, and accessibility.
+- 💻 **Frontend-Centric** — I love working with modern frontend stacks to create smooth, accessible, and fast UIs.
-- 🎨 **Design Explorer** — In my spare time, I reverse-engineer web templates (especially [Bootstrap](https://getbootstrap.com/)) to sharpen my eye for detail and stay creatively inspired.
-- 🎧 **Audio Tinkerer** — Outside of code, I'm often experimenting with waveforms, modular synths, and sound design — or simply at the piano creating something new.
+- 🎨 **Design-Inspired** — Rebuilding and dissecting templates helps me understand the *why* behind beautiful layouts.
+- 🎧 **Sound Explorer** — From modular synths to oscillators, I’m always crafting sound just as much as UI.

 ---